electron/electron/docs/api/safe-storage.md

 ### `safeStorage.isEncryptionAvailable()`

 On Linux returns true iff the real secret key (not hardcoded one) is available.
-On MacOS returns true if Keychain is available (for mock Keychain it returns true if not using locked Keychain, false if using locked mock Keychain).
-On Windows returns true if non mock encryption key is available
+On MacOS returns true if Keychain is available.
+On Windows returns true.

-Returns `Boolean` - Whether cookie encryption is available.
+Returns `Boolean` - Whether encryption is available.

 ### `safeStorage.encryptString(plainText)`